-- This section were applied without considering paragraph (2)(c), regarding guidelines for independent contractors
+- This section was applied without considering paragraph (2)(c), regarding guidelines for independent contractors

-- Stock owned by or for a partner wouldn’t be thought of by the partnership as owned under Section 318(a)(3)(A) unless at least 5% of the value of the interests in this partnership are owned by and for this partner (direct or indirect ownership)
+- Stock owned by or for a partner wouldn’t be thought of by the partnership as owned under Section 318(a)(3)(A) unless at least 5 percent of the value of the interests in this partnership are owned by and for this partner (direct or indirect ownership)

 Certain Income Qualifying Under Regulated Investment Company or Real Estate Trust Provisions